matthew-c-lee/LOD-Hopper/README.md

 # Lod Hopper

 Utility for loading a wide area in Minecraft via teleporting around in creative mode.
-Created for the purpose of generating "LODs" for the "Distant Horizons" mod on servers, since Chunky can't do this.
+Created for the purpose of generating "LODs" for the "Distant Horizons" mod on servers, since Chunky isn't able to.

 ### Installation